GraceOyetayo/DSA-Project---Kultra-Mega-Stores-Inventory/README.md

 #### Case Scenario II
-##### 6. Who are the most valuable customers, and what products or services do they typically
+##### 6. Who are the most valuable customers, and what products or services do they typically purchase?

-purchase?
+`SELECT
+	Customer_Name,
+ 	REGION,
+  	Province,
+   	Customer_Segment,
+    	SUM(sales) AS sales
+FROM kmscase
+GROUP BY Customer_Name,
+	REGION,
+ 	Province,
+  	Customer_Segment
+ORDER BY sales DESC`

+Emily Phan of New Brunswick, Atlantic Consumer	97011.194 Dennis Kane of Quebec, Quebec	Small Business	75967.5905 John Lucas of Ontario, Ontario	Small Business	72331.88 Raymond Book of Alberta, West	Consumer	70426.59